The-Devoyage/graphql-gateway/README.md

 ## Features

-### JSON Web Token Decryption
+### Authentication and Authorization Built In

-All incoming request to the gateway are checked for a JSON Web Token.
-Auth context is then generated and passed on to other micro services.
+The `graphql-gateway` repo is ready to deploy with authorization and authentication features.
+Simply pass a JSON web token in the `Authorization` header with each request.
+It is NOT required to send the token.

-Set the JWT Decryption Key from within the Environment Variables to allow the Gateway to decode incoming tokens.
+All incoming request are checked for the token.
+If the environment variables are set properly, the server will decode the token's payload and send the context to all federated subgraphs automatically.

-### File Uploading and Serving
+### File Uploading and Serving - Routing Features

-File uploads are handled through external services, but can pass through the Gateway first using `graphql-upload` and custom "Remote Data Source" Classes.
-This allows you to use graphql to upload new files.
+File upload routing is pre-configured to allow file uploads to an external file upload server that is using the `graphql-upload` package.
+This repo uses `@profusion/apollo-federation-upload` package to route the files to the external file upload server out of the box.
+Note, this is not a file upload server.

-File serving is also handled with the gateway using express.
-Define the `route` such as `/public`, and the location of the upload/file server in the environment variables.
-All file requests that use the defiend route will bypass the graphql server in favor of an express proxy, directly to your file server.
+File serving is also enabled by default using proxies to serve static files from an external express server.
+These can be configured through environment variables.
+The gateway server proxies requests for files at a custom route, `/public` by default.
+All requests that use this endpoint are proxied to the uri set in the env vars.

-## Usage
+## Setup

 ### Clone and Setup